KilledByAPixel/LittleJS/README.md

 - 2D physics engine with collision handling for axis aligned boxes
 - Very fast collision and raycasting for tile maps

-### 🚀 Flexability
+### 🚀 Flexibility

-- Compatible with all modern web bowsers and on mobile devices
+- Compatible with all modern web browsers and on mobile devices
 - Support for TypeScript and Modules with example projects for both
 - Ideal for size coding competitions like [js13kGames](https://js13kgames.com/), [starter project builds to a 7KB zip](https://killedbyapixel.github.io/LittleJS/examples/js13k)
 - Builds to an executable with [Electron](https://www.electronjs.org/) for distribution on Windows, macOS, and Linux